bensternthal/kanbender-test/README.md

-A repo for testing git commit messages for kanbender.
+A great y repo for testing git commit messages for kanbender.